Bile Duct Diseases

 Biliary atresia, the failure to develop normal bile ducts in infants, can be treated by surgery.
 One method uses a portion of the baby's intestines to substitute for missing segments of the bile duct.
 Another method requires rerouting the bile drainage and additional intestinal surgery.
 However, most babies with this condition continue to have inflammation due to poor drainage, and eventually develop scarring (cirrhosis) and require a liver transplant.

-Because both primary biliary cirrhosis and primary sclerosing cholangitis can cause severe liver failure, a liver transplant may be needed for long-term survival.
+Because both primary biliary cholangitis and primary sclerosing cholangitis can cause severe liver failure, a liver transplant may be needed for long-term survival.
 Treatment may reduce symptoms or delay the progression of the disease.
-In primary biliary cirrhosis, the medicine used most often is ursodiol (Actigall).
+In primary biliary cholangitis, the medicine used most often is ursodiol (Actigall).

 The most bothersome symptom in chronic bile duct disease, itching, can be reduced with medicine — cholestyramine (Questran) or colestipol (Colestid) — that prevents irritants in the gut from being absorbed.
 Another medicine, naloxone, might neutralize irritants that cause itching.
 If greasy stools are a problem, a low-fat diet may be helpful.
 Doctors recommend multivitamin supplements to improve nutrition.

 If you develop yellowing of the skin or eyes, contact your doctor.
 If you also have fever or abdominal pain, call for professional advice immediately.

 Infections related to gallstone blockage have excellent results when treated.
 Even the most severe infection, ascending cholangitis, has a low death rate if treated promptly.